 - Feeding Your 8- to 12-Month-Old

-At about 8 months old, babies start to explore table foods.
+At this age, babies start to explore table foods.

 - Feeding Your Newborn